Delta 8 THC, or just Delta 8, is a new supplement that hemp brands are making from CBD. But unlike CBD, Delta 8 will make you feel high.

 Editor’s Note: In November, Jordan Lams visited the Ministry of Hemp podcast to discuss Delta 8. -KO

-For now, Delta 8 products are widely available.
-We thought it was important to create this guide to help you understand this new cannabinoid, how it’s made and how to safely use it, if you choose to try it.
+For now, various companies like Exhale Wellness are producing Delta 8 products and are widely available.
+We thought it was important to create this guide to help you understand this new cannabinoid, how it’s made, and how to safely use it if you choose to try it.

-While we suspect Delta 8 is safe to use like other forms of cannabis, we didn’t want anyone to try it without realizing how it differs from CBD.
+While we suspect Delta 8 is safe to use as other forms of cannabis, we didn’t want anyone to try it without realizing how it differs from CBD.

 Table of Contents